 Size is a measure of the area or abundance of the conservation element’s occurrence.
 It may simply be a measure of the occurrence’s patch size or geographic coverage, and it may also include an estimate of sub-population size or density.
 Minimum dynamic area, one aspect of size, is the area needed to ensure survival or re-establishment of a population or community after natural disturbance.

 Condition is an integrated measure of the composition, structure and biotic interactions that characterize the occurrence.
-This includes factors such as reproduction, age structure, biological composition (e.g., presence of native versus invasive exotic plants and animals; presence of characteristic patch types), physical and spatial structure (e.g., canopy, understory and groundcover; spatial distribution and juxtaposition of patch types or seral stages in an ecological system), and biotic interactions that directly involve the element (e.g., competition and disease).
+This includes factors such as reproduction, age structure, biological composition (e.g., presence of native versus invasive species ; presence of characteristic patch types), physical and spatial structure (e.g., canopy, understory and groundcover; spatial distribution and juxtaposition of patch types or seral stages in an ecological system), and biotic interactions that directly involve the element (e.g., competition and disease).

 Landscape context measures two factors: the dominant environmental regimes and processes that establish and maintain the element occurrence, and connectivity.
 Dominant environmental regimes include hydrologic and water chemistry regimes (surface and groundwater), geomorphic processes, climatic regimes (temperature and precipitation), fire regimes, and natural disturbances.
 Connectivity includes such factors as species elements having access to habitats and resources needed for lifecycle completion, fragmentation of ecological communities and systems, and the ability of any element to respond to environmental change through dispersal, migration, or re-colonization.
 Criteria for ranking ecological communities vary by type.
 In many instances, criteria are developed for ecological systems, then modified (mostly with size attributes) for application to occurrences of individual rare plant associations that may occur among the more broadly defined ecological system.